w3c/wai-curricula/content/content-author/images.md

 Optional ideas to teach the learning outcomes:

 [TBD]

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

+* Short Answer Questions &mdash; Ask students about the type of information that short and long descriptions for complex images should convey.
+Assess how students explain the type of information that short and long descriptions for complex images should convey.
+* Practical &mdash; Give students a complex image and ask them to provide an alternative data visualization for the image, for example through a data table or through descriptive piece of text.
+Assess how students provide alternative data visualizations for complex images.

 [TBD]